AlinaSkultecka/ShopManager/README.md

 - Register new accounts or log in with existing accounts (including preloaded default users).
 - Browse available products (Soft Toys, Lego, Baby Toys, Board Games).
-- Add products to a shopping cart.
+- Add products to a shopping cart (including option to remove separate items).
 - View the shopping cart with a total price in **Swedish Krona (SEK)**.
 - Make payments to empty the shopping cart.
 - Logout and switch accounts.